-Introduction to the book, Mindful Conversation: Speak Openly, Connect Deeply
+Mindful Conversation: Speak Openly, Connect Deeply, Live Joyously

-Party goers joke and banter, the table littered with discarded snack bits, half empty bottles and dirty glasses.
-One wobbly fellow – that would be me – clutches an edge, desperate as a drowning man clinging to his raft.
+Party goers joke and banter around a table covered by empty bottles and tossed napkins.
+A wobbly fellow – that would be me – clutches the table, a drowning man clinging to his raft.

 “Thanks, I have some.”
 She displays her trophy.

 “Yes.
 No. I mean.”
-But she’s gone.
+She’s gone.
 The moment dies.
 And so do I.

-I thought I was alone, an outsider, different, but I was actually far from alone.
+I thought I was alone, an outsider, different.
+So wrong.
 My research shows that at least 25% of an average crowd feel uncomfortable in groups.
-30% have a hard time speaking up.
-Many struggle to create a conversation, going through empty rituals, stuck in unending, unsatisfying small talk.
+30% have a hard time speaking up.1 Many struggle to create a conversation, stuck in unending, awkward, unsatisfying small talk.
 Not talking about what matters.
 Failing to engage in a meaningful way.
 Alone and anxious.

-Conversation may be the most vital life skill that you never studied in school.
-Social conversation; work conversation; family conversation; conversation with friends, strangers, brief exchanges, intimate dialogues, these are the oil that keeps life flowing.
+Conversation is the most central life skill that you never studied in school.
+Social conversation; business conversation; conversations with friends, strangers, brief exchanges, intimate dialogues – these are the oil that keeps life flowing.
 If the oil isn’t there, the gears seize up.
 Thoughts don’t flow.
 Stress builds.
 You feel isolated and disconnected.
-Anxiety settles in.
-Depression may not be far behind.
+Anxiety and discontent gum up your engine.

 - Lack of Awareness.
 You have to see what is possible before you can practice it.

 - Lack of Skill.
-If you’ve never been exposed to or learned how to speak and listen fully and openly, you can’t imagine, much less practice it yourself.
+If you’ve never been exposed to or learned how to speak and listen fully and openly, you can’t imagine, much less practice this yourself.

 We are social animals.
 We herd.
 We build vast cities, form tribes, raise families, grow organizations, create clubs, teams, political parties and dinner parties.
 We congregate for survival, productivity, and comfort.
 Imagine life without conversation, ugh!